 - Keep the location of your work station separate from indoor activities or

 - Sort out a fool-proof location for storing the device when not in use or when not at home.

-It is also important to note that there is an option to purchasing a 3D drawing pen which works via the material heating process.
+It is also important to note that there is an option for purchasing a 3D drawing pen that works via the material heating process.
 And this option is the 3D printing pen which makes use of UV light or rays to soften plastic filament.
 Thereby eliminating the possibility of injuries caused by contact with hot surfaces.

 An Outline of Four Popular 3D Printing Pens

-For those looking to purchase a printing pen in the near future, here is an outline of some of the most iconic 3D printing pens in tech market as well as a little discussion on their features, design and abilities.
+For those looking to purchase a printing pen in the near future, here is an outline of some of the most iconic 3D printing pens in the tech market as well as a little discussion on their features, design, and abilities.

 The 7Tech 3D Printing Pen

-The 7Tech is designed aesthetically with a built in LCD display screen and racy colors to attract the average 3D printing hobbyist.
-The LCD display combined with multiple buttons along the pens surface serve as the controllers needed to use it in accomplishing set tasks.
-The settings which these buttons control includes; temperature, flow speed and power.
-In terms of build, it weights a mere 65g and is ergonomically built for easy handling when printing.
+The 7Tech is designed aesthetically with a built-in LCD display screen and racy colors to attract the average 3D printing hobbyist.
+The LCD display combined with multiple buttons along the surface of the pen serves as the controllers needed to use it in accomplishing set tasks.
+The settings which these buttons control include; temperature, flow speed, and power.
+In terms of build, it weighs a mere 65g and is ergonomically built for easy handling when printing.
 Its features include:

 - Advanced Thermal Control: 7Tech ensures that its user can manipulate its temperature to different levels that ensure various filaments are melted.
 The thermal control range of this drawing pen falls in the 160-230 degrees range which is enough to melt plastic filaments for 3D printing.